john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

     Make it right.
     Make it fast.

-Today we'll talk about that second thing: let's make sure our code is *right*.
-By *right* we mean producing the desired outputs.
-And the only way to know if your code is "right" is to test it.
+Today we'll talk about that second thing: let's make sure our code is *right* (producing the desired outputs).
+And the only way to know if your code is *right* is to test it.

 #### Different Types of Software Tests